agustinprieto97/challenge-helops-agustin/README.md

 ### Step 3: Verification

-1. Check for any errors in the Terraform actions.
+1. Check for any errors in GitHub Actions.
 2. Verify functionality in AWS Lightsail by accessing the provided URL from Amazon.

 ## Future Improvements